Exporting High-Quality Video With Small File Sizes In Premiere

 4K Basic settings premiere Pro

-Also, uploading in 4K has, for a long time, been the only way to make sure that YouTube chose the better VP09 codec over the old AVC1.
+Also, uploading in 4K has long been the only way to ensure that YouTube chooses the better VP09 codec over the old AVC1.

-However, YouTube can now play with the even better AV1 for some videos if you set it up manually.
+However, if you set it up manually, YouTube can now play with the even better AV1 for some videos.
 You can read more on how to get the best possible image quality and codec on YouTube here.

-Premiere has 4K presets for all these platforms, so this method will be the simplest way to export in 4K.
+Premiere has 4K presets for all these platforms, so this method will be the simplest export method in 4K.

 However, you can follow similar steps in this article if you want something more custom.

-The first step is ensuring the video is in the 4K 16:9 aspect ratio.
-This equates to 3840 x 2160 pixels.
+The first step is to ensure the video is in the 4K 16:9 aspect ratio, which equates to 3840 x 2160 pixels.

 You can change this manually under the “Basic Video Settings” tab near the top of the export window in Premiere.

-The next step would be to follow the same procedure previously mentioned, deciding on the pass settings and bitrate.
+The next step is to follow the procedure previously mentioned, deciding on the pass settings and bitrate.

 Presets For YouTube, Facebook, And Vimeo